ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-dmarc-dmarcbis.md

 Thus, Domain Owners will need to harden these addresses against various attacks, including but not limited to:

-o  high-volume denial-of-service attacks;
+*  high-volume denial-of-service attacks;

-o  deliberate construction of malformed reports intended to identify or exploit parsing or processing vulnerabilities;
+*  deliberate construction of malformed reports intended to identify or exploit parsing or processing vulnerabilities;

-o  deliberate construction of reports containing false claims for the Submitter or Reported-Domain fields, including the possibility of false data from compromised but known Mail Receivers.
+*  deliberate construction of reports containing false claims for the Submitter or Reported-Domain fields, including the possibility of false data from compromised but known Mail Receivers.